linyc253/NEGFtrans/README.md

 # Introduction
 This is a program aim for solving a transport system by NEGF method.

-# Structure
+# Directory Structure
-There are three important folders in this project
+There are three important directories in this project
 1. src

     All the source code for main code will be contained in this folder.